redhat-openstack/website/source/blog/2016-05-03-announcement-migration-to-reviewrdoprojectorg.html.md

 We're working to refresh documentation, but here's a short howto to hack on packaging:

-0. dnf copr enable jruzicka/rdopkg && dnf install -y rdopkg
+0. dnf install -y rdopkg
 1. rdopkg clone <mypackage> [-u <githubuser>]  This will create the following remotes
     - origin: dist-git
     - patches: upstream sources at current package version